AmarKayed/Advanced-OOP-Project/add-to-readme.txt

 The Person.id and Account.IBAN attributes CANNOT BE CHANGED => they're final

 When we have temporary Person objects, we shall redistribute their ID number after they serve their purpose, since their only purpose will be to help create a real usable Person object.

+When deleting a customer, all the accounts opened in his name will be also closed.